idanov/netsurf-reMarkable/README.md

 ## Local development

+### Git Submodules Workflow

+The `netsurf` and `libnsfb` repositories are included as git submodules.
+This allows you to:
+- Make changes directly in the submodule directories
+- Commit and push changes to the forked repositories
+- Rebuild quickly without rebuilding the Docker image

+To make changes:
+1. Navigate to `netsurf/` or `libnsfb/` directory
+2. Make your changes and commit them
+3. Push to the respective repository
+4. Run `make build` to rebuild with your changes

+See [SUBMODULES.md](SUBMODULES.md) for detailed instructions on working with submodules.

+### Quick Development Setup

 `make checkout` to set up the workspace for local development.
-This will prepare the `build/` directory by cloning the HEAD of all forked code repositories.
+This will initialize the submodules with the HEAD of master branches.

-The build script (called when running `make build`) will only clone missing repositories, so any local changes will be picked up with the next build.
+Any local changes in the `netsurf/` or `libnsfb/` directories will be picked up with the next `make build`.

+### IDE Support (clangd)

-To use clangd language server, you can run `make clangd-build`, which will prepare a Docker container clangd and compile-commands set up.
+To use clangd language server, you can run `make clangd-build`, which will prepare a Docker container with clangd and compile-commands set up.
-After the build is complete, you can can start the container with `make clangd-start`, and access with [clangd_docker.sh](scripts/clangd_docker.sh).
+After the build is complete, you can start the container with `make clangd-start`, and access with [clangd_docker.sh](scripts/clangd_docker.sh).

+## Architecture

+This project uses a multi-stage build approach:

+1. **Docker Image** (`make image`): Contains the complete reMarkable cross-compilation toolchain and all NetSurf dependencies (libwapcaplet, libparserutils, libhubbub, libdom, libcss, etc.).
+This is built once and cached.

+2. **Git Submodules**: The `netsurf` and `libnsfb` repositories are git submodules that are mounted into the Docker container at build time.

+3. **Build Script** (`make build`): Mounts the submodules into the container and runs `scripts/build.sh`, which builds both `libnsfb` and `netsurf`.

+This design allows for fast iteration: the heavy dependencies are pre-built in the Docker image, while the repositories you're actively developing are easy to modify and rebuild.

 ## Related repositories

-- [libnsfb-reMarkable](https://github.com/idanov/libnsfb-reMarkable): fork of libnsfb with reMarkable-specific code for drawing to the screen and input handling
+- [libnsfb-reMarkable](https://github.com/idanov/libnsfb-reMarkable): fork of libnsfb with reMarkable-specific code for drawing to the screen and input handling (included as submodule)
-- [netsurf-base-reMarkable](https://github.com/idanov/netsurf-base-reMarkable): fork of netsurf, with modifications to make it work better on the reMarkable
+- [netsurf-base-reMarkable](https://github.com/idanov/netsurf-base-reMarkable): fork of netsurf, with modifications to make it work better on the reMarkable (included as submodule)